modularml/mojo/examples/README.md

 The Mojo examples and notebooks in this repository are licensed
 under the Apache License v2.0 with LLVM Exceptions
 (see the LLVM [License](https://llvm.org/LICENSE.txt)).

-## Contributing

-Thanks for your interest in contributing to this repository!
-We are not accepting pull requests at this time, but are actively
-working on a process to accept contributions.
-Please stay tuned.